This 22-Year-Old Restored Her Family's 1832 Home In Alabama

-Lakewood, the spectacular antebellum mansion where she’d grown up, had long been in disrepair.
-The raised Greek Revival home with its elegant wrought iron double staircase was in such bad shape that in 2012 the Alabama Trust for Historic Preservation and the Alabama Historical Commission cited it on their Places in Peril list.
+Lakewood, the spectacular antebellum mansion where she'd grown up, had long been in disrepair.
+The raised Greek Revival home with its elegant wrought iron double staircase was in such bad shape that, four years earlier, the Alabama Trust for Historic Preservation and the Alabama Historical Commission cited it on their Places in Peril list.
 Her parents, who had long ago moved into a small guest cottage next door, were suddenly at a tipping point.

 "My mother was ill, and there was discussion of selling it to developers," Sidney says.
 "But we were afraid that it would be demolished and made into an apartment complex or a strip mall."
 The house had been in her family for seven generations.
 "My childhood memories happened here," she says.